jane/cloudtrail-efk/README.md

 1. Save the index
 1. Click on the **Discover** link at the top left.
 You should see some CloudTrail records.

-### Lambda logs
+### CloudWatch Logs

-On lambda web console, in the monitoring tab, theres a link for its logs on cloudwatch, you can see what the lambda function is doing.
+If you look at your function in the Lambda console, you'll see a tab labeled **Monitoring**.
+There's a link for its logs on cloudwatch, you can see what the lambda function is doing.

+You will want to click on the log group and set its retention time to something.
+By default, CloudWatch Logs are set to **Never Expire** and that will store every log entry forever.
+I set mine to 3 days.
+That's probably generous.
+I really don't need these logs at all.

 # My changes